Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 	The default is for `git diff` to compare the working tree to the index.
 In other words, it shows you all of the changes that haven't been staged (added to the index) yet.
 To compare the working tree to the last commit, you can use `git diff HEAD`.

 1. Next, commit the change.
-Notice that you can explicitly name a file to be committed, provided Git already has the file in the index (which is all that `commit` looks at).
+You can explicitly name a file to be committed, provided Git already has the file in the index (which is all that `commit` looks at).

 	```bash
 	git commit -m "Add HTML boilerplate to index.html" index.html